 Each Event Type supports multiple participant types for Youth and for Adults.
 You can disable all youth or all adult types to restrict a registration to one or the other.

 You can use participant types to provide different rates, i.e. Scouts at summer camp have different early, base, and late rates but Crossover Scouts have the same rate set in all three.

 Set your early, base, and late rates for each participant type under Event Settings.

 Restrict which online payment methods are accepted under the Event Type Settings.
 By default, online payment types are enabled for all Event Types.

 A percentage amount may be added to orders for the Event Type to help cover the cost of merchant fees.
 This is done in the Event Type Pricing settings.

 Requiring full payment or partial payment per youth/adult can be enabled in the Event Type Pricing settings.

 Class fees can also be billed upfront in full, in part, or no payment due upfront when building each class.

-A campsite deposit can be configured at the event (See Creating Events).
+A campsite deposit can be configured at the event when Numbers are used (See Creating Events).
 Campsite Deposits are billed when the registration is created and are applied to the overall registration fees.